-The following report is for TWO WEEKS, +November 22 to +December 6, 2013 and includes ODOT highways in Josephine, Jackson, Coos, Curry and Douglas counties.
+The following report is for July 25-August 1, 2014, and includes ODOT highways in Josephine, Jackson, Coos, Curry and Douglas counties.
 Projects are listed in the following order: highway, location, project name.
 Project construction costs are added in parenthesis as appropriate.

-Tree clearing continues the project area.
-Watch for possible single lane traffic controlled by flaggers.
+Watch for intermittent single lane traffic controlled by flagger.

 U.S. 101 (Oregon Coast Highway), MP 233.4 to 234.5, McCullough Bridge rehabilitation (north section) ($23 million)

-This five-year project (2013-18) will help protect McCullough Bridge from corrosion by applying a cathodic protection treatment to the northern concrete arches of the structure.
-Between 2007 and 2011, a similar treatment was applied to the southern half of the bridge.
+This five-year project will help prevent corrosion on McCullough Bridge by applying a cathodic protection treatment to the northern concrete arches of the structure.

-The sidewalk on both sides of the bridge will be reduced to three feet in width due to the work enclosure.
+The sidewalk on both sides of the bridge has been reduced to three feet in width during construction.

 U.S. 101 (Oregon Coast Highway), MP 234-238, North Bend to Coos Bay paving, sidewalks and traffic signals ($6.5 million)

 Watch for intermittent lane, shoulder and sidewalk closures throughout the project area.

 OREGON 42 (Coos Bay-Roseburg Highway), MP 5.3, Bridge deck overlay